 Like my mid-year post, this is my end of the year log of how much I was able to follow up on my resolution to read more.
-Here is a complete list of what all books I finished and which ones were my favourites.
+Here is a complete list of what all books I finished and which ones were my favorites.

 - Delhi: A novel

 - City of Djinns: A Year in Delhi

 - The Making of the Atomic Bomb